Landulf VI of Benevento

 Landulf VI (died 27 November 1077) was the last Lombard prince of Benevento.
-Unlike his predecessors, he never had a chance to rule alone and independent.
+Unlike his predecessors, he never had a chance to rule alone and independently.
 The principality lost its independence in 1051, at which point Landulf was only co-ruling with his father, Pandulf III.

 Landulf was the eldest son of Pandulf III and he was first made co-prince in August or September 1038.
 In 1041, it was probably his brother Atenulf who led the rebellion because he was not made co-ruler as well.
 The revolt failed and Atenulf fled to the Normans, where he was elected their leader as princeps.

 In 1047, Emperor Henry III came down to secure his authority in the Mezzogiorno.
 Empress Agnes visited Monte Gargano as a pilgrim and returned via Benevento, where she was accepted, but her husband denied.
 Henry III, angry at being denied, immediately laid siege to the city and Pope Clement II excommunicated Landulf and Pandulf and the citizenry.
 The siege was eventually lifted, however, the disrespect shown the imperial family and the church coupled with the principality's decline caused Landulf's uncle, Daufer, to flee the city and take refuge with Guaimar IV of Salerno, who housed the religious youth in La Cava.
 Landulf personally travelled to Salerno to meet with Guaimar and negotiate the return of Daufer.
 Daufer was returned with the promise that his choice of a monastic vocation would be respected.